tidyverse/tidyr/tests/testthat/_snaps/chop.md

       (expect_error(unchop(df, c(x, y))))
     Output
       <error/rlang_error>
-      In row 1, can't recycle input of size 2 to size 3.
+      Error in `fn()`: In row 1, can't recycle input of size 2 to size 3.

 # empty typed inputs are considered in common size, but NULLs aren't